Fieldfare Factfile

 Behaviour traits of Fieldfares

 In their breeding range Fieldfares display some very interesting behaviour, with one aspect involving the fierce protection of breeding territories – which can be formed as small colonies of the species.
 This defence can include a well-targeted defecation hitting the intruding bird such as a magpie.
-In the winter in the UK, there can be strong defences behaviour when guarding food such an apple, with one Fieldfare chasing off another and even though they will probably have both arrived as part of the same large flock.
+In the winter in the UK, there can be strong defensive behaviour when guarding food such as an apple, with one Fieldfare chasing off another and even though they will probably have both arrived as part of the same large flock.

 Fieldfare diet and food